THE-DEEPDAS/Anveshak/docs/user-guide.md

 ### Creating an Account

-1. Navigate to the Cold Mailer homepage
+1. Navigate to the Anveshak  homepage
 2. Click "Sign Up" in the navigation menu
 3. Enter your full name, email address, and password
 4. Click "Create Account"